connor/connor_old/source/_posts/2012-01-01-keyboard-shortcuts-on-rdios-web-app.markdown

 [project](https://github.com/borismus/keysocket/) put together by [Boris Smus](http://smus.com/), it's now possible (Mac Only for now).

-### Instructions on how to add keyboard shortcuts to Rdio's web app
+### How to add keyboard shortcuts to Rdio's web app

 #### Pre-requisites

 1. First, you'll want to clone [his repo](https://github.com/borismus/keysocket/).
-If you don't know how to do that, simply run the following command from the terminal:
+To do so, simply run the following command from the terminal:

     ```
     git clone https://github.com/borismus/keysocket.git